-- Wheat continued its slide in future and cash market on rising arrival of the new crop in Gujarat, Maharashtra and M.P..
-Adequate stocks in the market following rising supplies of new crop mainly put pressure on prices.
-Weather remains favourable for harvesting and arrival pressure in north India may be felt at the mid of April. - Higher crop size, over 84 million tons is likely to create glut like situation in markets in weeks ahead.
-Prices will be under extreme pressure in U.P., Bihar, Rajasthan and some other non-major producing states.
+- Higher crop size, over 84 million tons is likely to create glut like situation in markets in weeks ahead.
+Prices will be under extreme pressure in U.P.,Bihar, Rajasthan and some other non-major producing states.
 Prices may rule below MSP in U.P and Bihar on arrival pressure despite procurement strategy on MSP. - Farmers around the base depot in Moga in Punjab, which is a scientific storage facility, may get an incentive of Rs 20 a quintal for transporting wheat crop there in the coming wheat procurement season, with FCI recommending the Centre to approve such an incentive. - Expert say that around 1-3 million tons of wheat could be easily exported from India and it won't have any bearing on government's food stocks and grain availability.
 This is the best time to allow wheat exports as Indian wheat, which is comparable to Australian wheat, will fetch around Rs 15-Rs 16 per kilogram in the international markets. - Govt. will start procuring wheat on 1st April in Punjab, Haryana and U.P on MSP.
 Procurement in U.P. may increase this year due to higher production.
-Even Gujarat may contribute more in this marketing season. - India's Feb.
-1 wheat stocks were at 19.4 million tons, substantially higher than a target of 8.2 million ton. - India's wheat planting until Feb.
+Even Gujarat may contribute more in this marketing season. - India's March.
+1 wheat stocks were at 17.1 million tons, substantially higher than requirement of 7 MMT. - India's wheat planting until Feb.
 4 rose 3% from a year earlier to a record, brightening prospects of a bumper crop.
 The wheat sowing area increased to 29.45 million hectares from 28.32 million hectares, the government data showed.
 India, the world's second-largest wheat grower, aims to produce 83.69 million tons of wheat in 2010-11, up 3.3% from the previous year - Global wheat production may rise by 4% to 672 million tons .As for India timing is most crucial given the high price of domestic wheat.
 While parity at the current levels is achievable, margins will evaporate as the global wheat prices decline and the window of opportunity will vanish.
 Prices have started coming down. - World wheat production is set to rise by about 4 per cent to 675 million tonnes in 2011-12 and oilseeds are forecast to rise 3 per cent to 317 million hectares.
 ABARES says the world wheat indicator (US hard red winter, fob Gulf) will fall by 19 per cent in 2011-12 to average out at US\$250 per ton.